Kinetic Exchange Income Distribution Models with Saving Propensities: Inequality Indices and Self-Organised Poverty Level: Introduction

 \section{Introduction}

-The kinetic theory of gases, more than a century old and the first successful classical many-body theory of condensed matter physics, has recently been applied in econophysics and sociophysics (see e.g., \cite{sinha2010econophysics,chakrabarti2006econophysics}) in the modelling of different socio-economic contexts.
-These two-body exchange dynamics studies have been extensively developed in the context of modeling income or wealth distributions in a society (see e.g., \cite{yakovenko2009colloquium,chakrabarti2013econophysics,pareschi2013interacting}.
-Further extensions of these kinetic exchange models for social opinion formation studies, see e.g., \cite{sen2014sociophysics}.
+The kinetic theory of gases, more than a century old and the first successful classical many-body theory of condensed matter physics, has recently been applied in econophysics and sociophysics (see e.g., \cite{sinha2010econophysics,chakrabarti2006econophysics}) in the modeling of different socio-economic contexts.
+Statistically modelling the market of traders to be a thermodynamic system in equilibrium with a large number of interacting gas molecules, the uneven distribution of wealth of individuals trading in the market can be estimated using the idea of the energy distribution of the gas molecules obtained using kinetic theory of gases.
+These two-body exchange dynamics studies have thus been extensively developed in the context of modeling income or wealth distributions in a society (see e.g., \cite{yakovenko2009colloquium,chakrabarti2013econophysics,pareschi2013interacting,ribeiro2020income}).
+For extensions of these kinetic exchange models in the case of social opinion formation studies, see e.g., \cite{sen2014sociophysics,galam2012sociophysics,pareschi2013interacting}.